 In March Princess Hasna visited Washington DC for a ceremony presenting Rabat as a premier city for the 40th anniversary of Earth Day.She said that Morocco’s recent $9 billion investment in solar energy demonstrates the country’s ongoing dedication to harnessing renewable energy to build a green economy.

 By 2020 Morocco expects to have renewable energies account for 42 percent of the country’s total power installed this major solar project will reduce by 3.7 million tons the emissions of carbon dioxide per year the princess said.

 The American Earth Day Network’s decision to host celebrations of the event in Morocco is a recognition and reward for the efforts made by kingdom towards environmental protection and the promotion of sustainable development.in this context the Kingdom of Morocco announced an unprecedented National Charter for Environment and Sustainable Development,the first commitment of its kind in Africa and the first in the Arab World.The charter will guide policy in the country and future laws on natural resources, the environment and sustainability.

 The King of Morocco Mohammed VI spearheaded the National Charter for Environment and Sustainable Development which has undergone a nationwide public consultative process and will form the framework for national environmental laws.Filed under Moroccan Royals

-Tagged Earth Day, Environment, Lalla Hasna, Mohammed VI, Patronage, Prince Moulay Rachid.
+Tagged Earth Day, Environment, Lalla Hasna of Morocco, Mohammed VI of Morocco, Patronage, Prince Moulay Rachid of Morocco.